alpkabac/sukima/README.md

 # AliceBot

 IRC/Discord chatbot that uses an AI API to generate messages
+The bot will talk automatically when spoken to, but also has plenty of commands to get the best out of the conversation
+You can also create and customize every part of your AI personality and its functionalities and commands

 # IRC/Discord commands and usage